SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/general.md

 * Machine Dashboard
 * Andon Board

-The default user needs a role assigned with the Oeeconfiguratior Read permission enabled.
+The default user needs a role assigned with the Oeeconfigurator Read permission enabled.

 #### Admin user